-When it comes to clean beauty products, Black-owned brands are leading the way in small-batch skincare, sustainable ingredients, and products for all skin tones.
+When it comes to clean beauty products, Black-owned brands are leading the way in small-batch skin, body, and hair care.

 Consumers are trading in big-box retail purchases in order to support small businesses — especially those that are women- and minority-owned.
-It is part of the movement to buy local and support your community and neighbors.
+It is part of the movement to buy local, support the community, and promote neighbors.

 Black-owned clean beauty brands